A view of Manhattan from Brooklyn Heights

 A plaque at the base of the monument reads as follows:

-“The Place Whereon Thou Standest is Holy Ground”
+The Place Whereon Thou Standest is Holy Ground”

 Glory to the Memory of Our First National Heroes Who Fought and Fell on this Battle Ground to Win Our Liberty and Independence!
-Minerva, the Goddess of Wisdom, Glory and Patriotism, Here Salutes The Goddess of Liberty and Enwreathes This Altar in Tribute to the Heroes of American Liberty and to the Wisdom of American Institutions."
+Minerva, the Goddess of Wisdom, Glory, and Patriotism, Here Salutes The Goddess of Liberty and Enwreathes This Altar in Tribute to the Heroes of American Liberty and to the Wisdom of American Institutions."

 The British lost over 60 officers and men in the attacks at Battle Pass and Battle Hill, as the Americans valiantly kept the invaders at bay for most of the morning until they were finally overwhelmed.

 The Maryland division of the Continental Army, under command by General William Alexander, waged a crucial battle at the Vechte house, now known as the Old Stone House.
-(The old Dutch house that stand today has been reconstructed from the original stones of the Vechte House)
+(The old Dutch house that stands today has been reconstructed from the original stones of the Vechte House)

 Information from the Maryland 400 web site: